tannewt/wa-law.org/bill/2021-22/hb/1748/1/README.md

     b.
 Meet the income and resource standards described in RCW 74.04.805(1) (d) and (e);

     c.
+[Empty]

+        i.
 Have furnished the department **with their** social security number.
 If the social security number cannot be furnished because it has not been issued or is not known, an application for a number shall be made prior to authorization of benefits, and the social security number shall be provided to the department upon receipt;

+        ii. **This requirement does not apply to victims of human trafficking as defined in RCW 74.04.005 if they have not been issued a social security number;**

     d.
 Not have refused or failed without good cause to participate in **substance use** treatment if an assessment by a certified **substance use disorder professional** indicates a need for such treatment.
 Good cause must be found to exist when a person's physical or mental condition, as determined by the department, prevents the person from participating in **substance use** treatment, when needed outpatient  treatment is not available to the person in the county of **their** residence or when needed inpatient treatment is not available in a location that is reasonably accessible for the person; and